HackEPFL/administrative/goals.md

 ## Mission statement

-_Hackers at EPFL_ aims to promote the hacking culture and to foster innovation at EPFL, one amazing event at a time.
-*Make new friends.
+_Hackers at EPFL_ aims to promote the hacking culture and to foster innovation at EPFL, one amazing event at a time: *Make new friends.
 Make stuff.
 Make the difference.*

+At the same time, we want to reestablish the primary meaning of the word “hacker” in the EPFL campus.
+Too often (especially because of the media) hackers are depicted as criminals who disrupt information systems.
+Hackers, instead, represent the excellence in software development, hardware tinkering, social right awareness in the digital era, and so forth.
+EPFL is full of such people, waiting to be united under the same flag.
+Hackers at EPFL will provide them a “virtual” meeting point, while driving their actions towards benefiting the EPFL community as a whole.

 ## Goals